Log all the searches going through Elasticsearch

 {"type": "index_search_slowlog", "timestamp": "2021-03-17T22:25:45,839Z", "level": "DEBUG", "component": "i.s.s.query", "cluster.name": "docker-cluster", "node.name": "es01", "message": "[foobar][0]", "took": "95.8micros", "took_millis": "0", "total_hits": "0 hits", "types": "[]", "stats": "[]", "search_type": "QUERY_THEN_FETCH", "total_shards": "1", "source": "{\"query\":{\"multi_match\":{\"query\":\"Covfefe\",\"fields\":[\"description^1.0\",\"title^10.0\"],\"type\":\"best_fields\",\"operator\":\"OR\",\"slop\":0,\"prefix_length\":0,\"max_expansions\":50,\"zero_terms_query\":\"NONE\",\"auto_generate_synonyms_phrase_query\":true,\"fuzzy_transpositions\":true,\"boost\":1.0}}}", "cluster.uuid": "-YsHSUgLTbG20EmG0GRAbg", "node.id": "DwoE3nCWQvGGPk-M-7rKhQ" }

-field.
-As it is JSON inside a JSON it’s escaped, we just need to replace \"
+The part we want is inside the source field.
+As it is JSON inside a JSON it’s escaped, we just need to replace \" by " and we are good to go.

 {"query":{"multi_match":{"query":"Covfefe","fields":["description^1.0","title^10.0"],"type":"best_fields","operator":"OR","slop":0,"prefix_length":0,"max_expansions":50,"zero_terms_query":"NONE","auto_generate_synonyms_phrase_query":true,"fuzzy_transpositions":true,"boost":1}}}